pero-sk/paxynyae/README.md

 # paxynyae / pax

 A Minecraft mod built to implement and test the constructed language **paxəɲæ** inside a real game environment.

-This project exists as a practical application of the language — not the other way around.
+This project exists as a practical application of the language.

 ## Overview